Building an Energy Efficient Home

 Checks after building is completed

-Once your building or extension is complete, use the first few months to check that the energy efficiency features of your home have been constructed correctly and are performing as expected.
+Once your'e building or extension is complete, use the first few months to check that the energy efficiency features of your home have been constructed correctly and are performing as expected.
 Check, where possible, that insulation is correctly in place after all the various trades have completed their work.

 Also look out for unintended gaps in joints between different materials (such as walls, floors, doors, window frames and other fixtures).
 These can cause ‘air leaks’ that will reduce the energy efficiency of your home.
 The best way to check for these is to engage a specialist to use thermal imaging cameras, blower door testing equipment and other systems to check on the buildings overall thermal performance.